Jencreate/DATA201SJM/Team_Diary.md

 #### Entry (01/10/21) - Matt
 - With help from Giulio, figured out a way to create a sort of manual api from a download url.
 - Found url changes when using different datasets from the niwa website and obtained the different values required for my rivers.

+#### Entry (07/10/21) - Jensen
+- Perhaps R has a package that will allow the conversion of xlsx/xls to csv.
+I will aim to use such a package instead.